5a6r1na/leetcode2024/week17/2487. Remove Nodes From Linked List/README.md

 - Inside the recursive call, removeNodes is called on the next node (head.next).
 This recursively traverses the linked list until the base case is reached.

-3. Check if the current node should be removed:
+3. Create Monotonic stack concept with condition check:

-- Define the condition that the next node(head.next) is greater than the current node(head).
+- Define the condition to decide whether to remove the current node,
-- If true, remove current node and return next node, else return current node.
+- When next node(head.next) is greater than current node(head) remove current node and return next node, else return current node.

 ### Implement